Eliot-Roxbergh/tillitis_hello/tkey_authentication.md

 Once the ssh-agent is working, we can use it for other things that just regular ssh.
 Such as use it to authenticate to PAM.

+- Make sure ssh-auth socket is up (started in last section) and that the public key is in the authorized_keys file \
+In this example, put the public key in /etc/ssh/sudo_authorized_keys.

 - Install PAM module ssh-agent-ath

 ```